-Me Leopold Lincà notary wedding officiant in Montreal is recognized as a civil marriage celebrant by the Director of Civil Status throughout the territory of Quebec.
+Me Leopold Lincà notary wedding officiant in Montreal, Quebec is recognized as a civil marriage celebrant by the Director of Civil Status throughout the territory of Quebec.

 Celebrating the wedding and the civil marriage ceremony.
 The law (the Civil Code of Quebec) requires that future spouses choosing a civil marriage or a civil union must publish their intention to unite by displaying it at the ceremony place and at the Palace of Justice which is closest to the place of their civil marriage ceremony.